liufei2016/ncRNA/README.md

 <br>2021-08-31 A stable version of ncRNA was released for public use.
 <br>2022-04-11 An update with function increase and UI upgrade of ncRNA was released.
 Bugs fixed and 4K resolution adaptation.
 <br>2022-10-25 An patch to fix crash problem was updated.
+<br>2022-11-03 The ncRNA insight tool for Linux system was released.

 # Background and Introduction
 The purpose of this tool is to provide users with the construction of non-coding RNA networks and then the simulation and analysis of non-coding RNA networks, mainly including two main functions: